melihaltun/cats_vs_dogs_recognition/README.md

 During the first run the code will do a random sampling of the data and form the train, test, validation sets.
 They will be reused in the subsequent runs.
 Number of images in each set can be modified as needed.
 If a new train, validation & test set is needed, delete the "test", "train", and "valid" folders under "./cats_vs_dogs/"

 GPU parallelization is turned off, but it can be turned on by uncommenting the relevant line (with CUDA, CUDNN and Zlib installed).

+Recommended configuration for GPU parallelization is: Python 3.8, Tensorflow 2.10.0, CUDA 11.2, CUDNN 8.8.1 and Zlib.